FrancesCoronel/personal-website-v3/_posts/2015-06-04-fullstack-foundations-goldman-sachs.md

 ===========

-For Part 2 (or Week 2) of Foundations, which was twos week ago (holy crap!), I did end up finishing the “Guessing Game”, which was a lot of fun.
+For Part 2 (or Week 2) of Foundations, which was twos week ago (holy crap!), I did end up finishing the "Guessing Game", which was a lot of fun.

 [![The Guessing